-We used ChromHMM (Ernst and Kellis, 2012) to integrate these histone marks and to define four combinatorial chromatin states in both ESCs and NECs, as follows: active (characterised by H3K4 methylation and/or H3K27ac); Polycomb-associated (H3K27me3); poised (bivalent H3K4 methylation and H3K27me3 patterns); and background (no detectable signal for the tested histone modifications) (Figure 1–figure supplement 3A).
-Overall, we detected20,000 PIRs in each cell type that harboured either active or chromatin state signatures, connecting a large set of putative regulatory sequences in human pluripotent and lineage committed cells to their target promoters.
+We used ChromHMM (Ernst and Kellis, 2012) to integrate these histone marks and to define four combinatorial chromatin states in both ESCs and NECs, as follows: active (characterised by H3K4me3 and/or H3K27ac); Polycomb-associated (H3K27me3); poised (H3K4 methylation and H3K27me3); and background (no detectable signal for the tested histone modifications) (Figure 1–figure supplement 3A; see Materials and methods for details).
+Overall, we detected just under 20,000 PIRs in each cell type that harboured either active (12,250 in ESCs and 7,510 in NECs), Polycomb-associated (3,505 in ESCs and 5,856 in NECs) or poised (2,274 in ESCs and 4,262 in NECs) chromatin state signatures, connecting a large set of putative regulatory sequences in human pluripotent and lineage committed cells to their target promoters.
+In addition, 25,727 PIRs in ESCs and 20,016 PIRs in NECs were in the background state.

 The chromatin states of several example promoters, including those for the POU5F1, PRDM14 and CHD7 genes, together with each of their respective PIRs, are shown in Figure 1–figure supplement 3B.
 When analysing the whole dataset, we found a significant concordance between the chromatin states at promoters and their PIRs (Figure 1D), which is in line with previous studies in other human cell types (Jin et al., 2013; Mifsud et al., 2015; Sanyal et al., 2012) and provides validation of our dataset.
 Notably, poised and Polycomb-associated promoters showed similar interaction preferences for PIRs in either of these two states (Figure 1D).
 This finding suggests that poised and Polycomb-associated regions are broadly interchangeable in terms of their interaction affinities, which is consistent with a key role for Polycomb-group proteins in mediating interactions in the poised state (Schoenfelder et al., 2015b).

-Taken together, these data link many thousands of known and predicted regulatory elements with their putative target genes and enable the investigation of regulatory contacts during human lineage commitment.
+Taken together, these data provide a comprehensive resource that links many thousands of known and predicted regulatory elements with their putative target genes, and will enable the investigation of regulatory contacts during human lineage commitment.

 Promoter-interacting regions can function as tissue-restricted developmental enhancers